-Hero's Journey Analysis (worth up to 100 points or 10% of the overall course grade)
+Hero's Journey Analysis (worth up to 100 points or 10% of the overall course grade):

 For this assignment, students will analyze a film of their choosing which depicts the different stages of Joseph Campbell's description of the mythological "Hero's Journey".
-This analysis involves a minor presentation in class related to the analysis, as well as an assignment to be turned in through Blackboard.
+This analysis involves an assignment to be turned in through Blackboard.
 More details on this assignment will be provided in class.